learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 That's _a lot_ of code!
 In fact, there is a lot of _duplicate_ code.
 Multiple web developers, over the years, have solved the same problems over and over.

-It is important you learn to write your own code in your own projects.
-At the same time, though, we don't need to always be _reinventing the wheel_ and writing code that may already exist.
-In fact, with the amount of developers out in the world, it is likely someone else has not only already invented the same wheel, but tested, upgraded and innovated on it so that it is way better than anything we could write ourselves in a short period of time.

 For these situations, we have JavaScript _packages_.
 A package is a file or set of files full of existing, _reusable_ code.
 They are designed to be shared, allowing many web developers to use the same code in their own projects.

 To help organize these packages in relation to our own work, we use _npm_, or _Node Package Manager_.
-In this lesson, we will be briefly discussing how npm works and why it is useful.
+In this lesson, we will be discussing how npm works and why it is useful.

-## Objectives

-- Introduce npm and www.npmjs.com
-- Ensure you are fully set up to use NPM
-- Review some important concepts related to package management in JavaScript
+## The Value of Existing Code

+While it is important that you learn the critical skills to problem solve with code, it is equally important that we learn how to identify existing code that suits our needs and incorporate it into our projects.
+We don't need to always be _reinventing the wheel_ and writing code that may already exist.

+In fact, with the amount of developers out in the world, it is likely someone else has not only already invented the same wheel, but tested, upgraded and innovated on it so that it is way better than anything we could write ourselves in a short period of time.

+Remember, programming is all about providing a solution to a problem.
+When 'on the job', so to speak, no one gets bonus points for concocting a novel/clever solution to problem for which good open source code already existed.

-## Setting Up the Node Package Manager
+## Setting Up Node Package Manager

 Before we continue, let's make sure you're environment is all set to work with npm.